reTHINK-project/dev-service-framework/docs/manuals/development-of-hyperties.md

 import {Syncher, MessageFactory, AddressFactory} from 'service-framework';
 ```

-The next section explains the availble modules and APIs they expose.
+The next section explains the available modules and APIs they expose.

 ### APIs